-Matthieu Muzumdar is Deputy Chief Operating Officer, Europe and Investor relation Director.
+Matthieu Muzumdar is Chief Operating Officer Europe.

 Matthieu joined Meridiam in 2011 as Investment Director with a focus on project development in Europe, and has in particular developed projects in France, Belgium and Turkey.
 In 2013, he took responsibility for the Investor Relations function, in charge of managing relationships with existing and potential investors globally, leading the fundraising of the past four Meridiam funds as well as co-investment activities.

 Prior to joining Meridiam, Matthieu worked for the French Ministry of Transport as head of the concession operations unit.
 In this role he was responsible for the management of all French highway concession contracts covering a network of over 8,000 km, overseeing investment programs, pricing, contractual aspects, and leading a team of lawyers and engineers.
 Before that, Matthieu was project manager in charge of the development of highway projects under a concession framework.

 Matthieu graduated from the Ecole Polytechnique and Ecole Nationale des Ponts et Chaussées in Paris.
 He has been teaching project finance at the Ecole Nationale des Ponts et Chaussées from 2009 to 2015 and since 2016, is the program director for the « Infrastructure Project Finance » masters program.

 Amir joined Meridiam in 2017 as as Business Development Deputy Director in the Paris office.